3 MIN WATCH

 Strategic objectives are statements that indicate what is critical or important in your organizational strategy.
 In other words, they’re goals you’re trying to achieve in a certain period of time—typically 3-5 years.
 Your objectives link out to your measures and initiatives.

 This list of strategic objective examples should help you think through the various types of objectives that may work best in your organization.
 You’ll find all 56 of them categorized below by perspective and/or theme.
 Before we dive in to the examples, let’s talk about how to choose the right ones for your organization.
+Once you have your list of objectives, you may want to consider choosing a software tool to help you track your progress.

 Choosing The Strategic Objectives That Work Best For You